WebAssembly

 What programming languages compile to WebAssembly?

 Rust and C/C++ have the most mature Wasm toolchains and produce the smallest, fastest binaries.
 Go, AssemblyScript (a TypeScript subset), and Python (via Pyodide or py2wasm) also compile to Wasm.
 Swift and Kotlin have experimental support.
-Language support is growing quickly as the toolchain ecosystem matures.
+Language support is growing as the toolchain ecosystem matures.

 What is WASI and why does it matter?